bcgov/digital_marketplace/README.md

 Then, visit the URL logged to your terminal to view the now locally-running web application.

-You can stop the local PostgreSQL container server by running `docker-compose down`.
+You can stop the local PostgreSQL container server (and the keycloak server, if you're running it) by running `docker-compose down`.
 If you wish to completely wipe the container database, including all the data added by the migrations, run `docker volume rm digital_marketplace_dm-vol`.

 ### NPM Scripts